GalleriaJS/galleria/docs/options/index.rst

 - :doc:`queue` Defines if Galleria should queue the slideshow.

+- :doc:`responsive` Sets Galleria in responsive mode.

 - :doc:`show` Lets you start the slideshow at any image index.

+- :doc:`showCounter` Toggles the counter.

 - :doc:`showInfo` Toggles the caption.

-- :doc:`showCounter` Toggles the counter.

 - :doc:`showImagenav` Toggles the image navigation arrows.